jboxtel/sf-skipper/README.md

 ## Features

 - **Universal search** — Fuzzy-match across every standard object, every custom object in your org, every Setup quick-link, and every Flow.
+- **Custom metadata picker** — Browse every custom metadata type in your org and jump directly to its records or its Object Manager definition.
+Skips the four clicks through Setup → Custom Metadata Types → row → Manage Records.
 - **Object drill-down** — Pick an object and jump straight to Fields & Relationships, Validation Rules, Page Layouts, Triggers, Record Types, Sharing Rules, and more.
 - **Flow picker** — Browse every active and inactive flow with one keystroke.
 - **SOQL Generator** — Describe what you want; get a `SELECT` query that uses real field names from the object's describe (no hallucinated fields).
 The query is copied to your clipboard — execution stays in your hands.
 - **Flow Debug Assistant** — Open a flow in the Flow Builder, run a debug session, paste the Debug-panel output into Commander, and Claude tells you which path the flow took, what went wrong, and how to fix it.
 - **Works in production and sandboxes** — `*.lightning.force.com`, `*.my.salesforce.com`, `*.salesforce-setup.com`, and `*.force.com`.

+## Install (developer mode)

+1. Clone or download this repository.
+2. Open `chrome://extensions` and enable **Developer mode** (top-right).
+3. Click **Load unpacked** and select the project folder.
+4. (Optional, for the SOQL Generator) Right-click the extension icon → **Options** → paste your Anthropic API key.

+> The extension is not yet published to the Chrome Web Store.
+Until then, "Load unpacked" is the supported install path.

+After changing any source file, click the reload icon for the extension on `chrome://extensions`.

 ## Usage